-Best apps for first-time iPhone owners
+Pick up your first iPhone?
+These are the must-have apps to download!

 Hulu

 You can get your on-demand fix of thousands of TV shows and movies with Hulu.
 On the iPhone, you'll need a paid subscription.
-But, that means you can watch the latest and greatest of Hulu's catalogue whenever you want.
+But, that means you can watch the latest and greatest of Hulu's catalog whenever you want.
 If you have a subscription to Hulu, you'll want it on your Home screen.

 Netflix

 Similar to Hulu, Netflix lets you stream thousands of TV shows and movies right on your iPhone.
 But, you'll need a subscription to the streaming service.
 If you are already watching Netflix shows and movies on your computer or set-top box, you'll be happy to have the same great content delivered right to your mobile device.
+We watch so much on Netflix, it's definitely up there as one of the best iPhone apps.

 YouTube

 The YouTube app almost belongs in the social networking section because it is much more than just a media streaming service.
-It is also a place where nobodies become famous and everyone has a chance at their five minutes of fame.
-With YouTube on your iPhone, you can film your next mini movie, edit it, and publish it without having to switch over to another screen.
+It is also a place where nobodies become famous, and everyone has a chance at their five minutes of fame.
+With YouTube on your iPhone, you can film your next mini-movie, edit it, and publish it without having to switch over to another screen.
 Or, you could just watch cat videos all day.
+YouTube is one of the quintessential best iPhone apps that everyone should have.

 Cloud storage